QC Articles About Coral Expeditions

 QuirkyCruise Coral Expeditions Review

 Coral Expeditions based in Cairns, Queensland, Australia got its start in 1984 as Coral Princess Cruises by refitting a WWII submarine chaser into a small passenger-carrying ship for Great Barrier Reef cruises.
-With this initial success, CORAL PRINCESS, a catamaran was added in 1988; CORAL PRINCESS II a second catamaran, in 1996; OCEANIC DISCOVERER, a new small oceangoing ship in 2005; and the largest and newest, CORAL ADVENTURER, to debut in 2019.
-Each new member of the fleet allowed itineraries to reach beyond the Australian coast to Papua New Guinea, Indonesia, South Pacific Islands and Tasmania.
-Along with renaming the line Coral Expeditions, the fleet took on new names: CORAL EXPEDITIONS I, CORAL EXPEDITIONS II and CORAL DISCOVERER.
+With this initial success, CORAL PRINCESS, a catamaran was added in 1988; CORAL PRINCESS II a second catamaran, in 1996; OCEANIC DISCOVERER, a new small oceangoing ship in 2005; and the largest and newest, a true expedition ship CORAL ADVENTURER (120 passenger), arrived in April 2019.
+Similar CORAL GEOGRAPHER is expected to be delivered in December 2020.
+Each new member of the fleet allowed itineraries to reach beyond the Australian coast to Papua New Guinea, Indonesia, South Pacific Islands, Tasmania, New Zealand and Indian Ocean.
+Along with renaming the line Coral Expeditions, the existing fleet took on new names: CORAL EXPEDITIONS I, CORAL EXPEDITIONS II and CORAL DISCOVERER.
 The barrier reef cruises mainly frequent what are known as the ribbon reefs where the bleaching we hear about has had little impact.
 The line’s website has an information section composed by the line’s marine biologist about what is happening to the Great Barrier Reef due to climate change.
 While there is considerable damage, some sections have experienced recent recovery.

 Ship, Year Delivered & Passengers